NordicEnergyResearch/NCES2020/README.md

 ## Short description

+The model includes all of the five nordic countries (Denmark, Finland, Island, Norway and Sweden)

-The ON-TIMES model is build on the foundation of the SHIFT project and the TIMES model of Denmark, Norway and Sweden that where developed within the SHIFT project
+The ON-TIMES model is build on the structures of the NER SHIFT project (https://www.nordicenergy.org/flagship/project-shift/) and the TIMES-DK model (https://www.esymodels.man.dtu.dk/times-dk)

 The ON-TIMES model is based on the [TIMES model generator](https://iea-etsap.org/index.php/etsap-tools/model-generators/times).